 Wednesday, January 19

-The flowers are approximately 6-12 inches tall and once mature the plants will send out runners which will create and spring up new plants in no time.
+The flowers are approximately 6-12 inches tall and once mature the plants will send out runners who will create and spring up new plants in no time.
 The flowers appear in a feathery texture and form a cluster like no other.

 The Foam flower does the best in colonies and makes for a great groundcover in shady areas.
 Many will find this plant as you are walking through the woods and will enjoy cutting off the plant blooms and placing them in a vase or bowl on your dinner table as they are fragrant and a lovely site to look at.
 Foam flowers make a great addition to any home décor or landscape.